MaximeLas/publico-backend/README.md

 ## To launch in AWS EC2

-1. Download the private key in this repo - `01-publico-ai-demo--key-pair.pem`
+1. Download the private key in this repo – `01-publico-ai-demo--key-pair.pem` – and change its access permissions:

 ```
 chmod 400 01-publico-ai-demo--key-pair.pem